feature-creeps/observability-workshop/ltg_workshop/run_stack_on_aws.md

 1. Now you can do all the docker stuff you would running locally.
 So `docker-compose up` in `observability-workshop/stack/stack-local-default`

 ### Generating traffic
+> Note: you will need to have go and vegeta installed on your machine before proceeding

 1. To run the traffic generator to upload traffic :
 ```